Non-Rigid Rank-One Infinite Measures on the Circle: Abstract

 \section{Abstract}

-For a class of irrational numbers, depending on their Diophantine properties, we construct explicit rank-one transformations that are totally ergodic and not weakly mixing.
-We classify when the measure is finite or infinite.
-In the finite case they are isomorphic to irrational rotations.
-We also obtain rank-one nonrigid infinite invariant measures for irrational rotations, and, for each Krieger type, nonsingular measures on irrational rotations.
+For a class of irrational numbers, depending on their Diophantine properties, we construct explicit rank-one transformations that are totally ergodic and not weakly mixing and classify when the measure is finite or infinite.
+In the finite case they are isomorphic to irrational rotations, giving explicit rank-one cutting and spacer parameters for these irrational rotations.
+In the infinite case we use the constructions to provide examples of non-weakly mixing infinite measure-preserving ergodic transformations which do not have any nontrivial probability preserving factors with discrete spectrum, thereby answering a questions of Aaronson and Nakada and of Glasner and Weiss.
+We also obtain nonsingular versions of these examples for each Krieger ration set.